-It should be noted that a GSA will not be needed in the integrated LNG import commercial structure, which includes the downstream user of the LNG because the LNG import terminal user is using instead of selling the natural gas.
+A GSA is not needed in the integrated LNG import commercial structure, which includes the downstream user of the LNG because the LNG import terminal user is using instead of selling the natural gas.

 Port Use Agreement

 LNG import terminals often fall under the jurisdiction of a particular port and are subject to the port's port use agreement.
 Where the terminal is considered its own port, the terminal will adopt its own port use agreement.
 The port use agreement is a set of rules and requirements applicable to all vessels using the port and address a variety of operational and other topics, including responsibility for damages and other liabilities.
 The LNG import terminal is then responsible for ensuring that each LNG vessel calling at the terminal agrees to comply with the port use agreement.